 Badlands National Park is also well worth visiting for its spectacularly coloured and eroded rock formations and for its remarkably preserved fossils.
 Adjacent to the park lies the Pine Ridge Indian Reservation, the second largest in the USA, where a monument commemorates the massacre of Native Americans by the US Army at Wounded Knee in 1890.
 Other nearby attractions include the atmospheric Wild West town of Deadwood and Wind Cave National Park.

-Suggested itineraries featuring Custer
+Suggested itinerary featuring Custer

 Map of Custer